EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 The contract is now mostly complete.
 Users can create, modify and erase records.
 However, the contract is not quite ready to be compiled.

-At the bottom of the file, utilize the `EOSIO_DISPATCH` macro, passing the name of the contract, and our lone action "upsert".
+At the bottom of the file, utilize the `EOSIO_DISPATCH` macro, passing the name of the contract, and our actions `upsert` and `erase`.

-This macro handles the apply handlers used by wasm to dispatch calls to specific methods in our contract.
+This macro handles the apply handlers used by wasm to dispatch calls to specific actions in our contract.

 Adding the following to the bottom of `addressbook.cpp` will make our `cpp` file compatible with EOSIO's wasm interpreter.
 Failing to include this declaration may result in an error when deploying the contract.